nunziatodamino/nunziatodamino.github.io/README.md

 The deployment uses standard Ubuntu runners and Node 22, uploads only the Pages artifact with one-day retention, and adds no caches, paid runners, or third-party hosting.
 Analytics is disabled.
 Existing Google Fonts are free; homepage images are stored locally and require no runtime image service.
 See [background assets and generation prompt](docs/homepage-backgrounds.md).
 This repository does not control account-wide billing, unrelated workflows, or future GitHub pricing changes.

 [GitHub Pages limits](https://docs.github.com/en/pages/getting-started-with-github-pages/github-pages-limits) include a **1 GB maximum published site**, a recommended 1 GB source repository limit, and a soft 100 GB monthly bandwidth limit.
 Optimise paintings before adding them.
 Check the generated size with `du -sh public`.
 Review account-level Actions storage usage and spending limits before enabling any paid feature; short artifact retention does not replace account-level billing controls.

+## Acknowledgements

+Thanks to [Jacky Zhao and the Quartz contributors](https://github.com/jackyzha0/quartz) for the foundation of this site, including Markdown publishing, Obsidian link support, search, and graph navigation.
+The original software licence is retained in [LICENSE.txt](LICENSE.txt).